mnie-fallback/MNie.github.io/_posts/2018-03-11-VisualStudioVsFSharp.md

 ![properties2](https://mnie.github.com/img/11-03-2018DrunkVs/properties2.png)

 For projects with a new csproj file format, all data shown was coherent.
 So I built the first referenced project, then I built the one that did not want to build a moment ago.
-It turned out that everything was built correctly.<br\>
+It turned out that everything was built correctly.

 So it seems that Visual Studio could not keep the order of building projects depending on the references.
 So I decided that if all projects are in a new format (because it seems that solution which contains a new and old type of cs/fsprojs doesn't works well), this one should not be different so I changed the old format to a new one, which resulted in the fact that all data shown in Visual Studio in the properties of the solution looks right now like that:

 ![properties4](https://mnie.github.com/img/11-03-2018DrunkVs/properties4.png)